kj-72/BeLit/README.md

 # BeLit

-A Hait/Task/Journal Tracking application to improve your lifestyle and trck your progress
+A Hait/Task/Journal Tracking application to improve your lifestyle and track your progress